tajpatel58/MLOps-ZoomCamp/02-experiment-tracking/My_Notes.md

 - Check installation with "mlflow" in terminal.
 - Running "mlflow ui" in terminal will start the local version of mlflow and can open a webpage for the mlflow gui.
 - Recall from our ML Ops course with Andrew Ng, packages like mlflow and TFX have a metadata store.
 A metadata store is a sql database that stores the data lineage.
 Ie: as data passes from component to component we want to keep track of the steps used, this tracking is done using s SQL database.
-- To ensure mlflow runs with this backend database we need to use the command: "mlflow ui --backend-store-uri sqlite://mlflow.db" Also need to set this in python if using within a notebook.
+- To ensure mlflow runs with this backend database we need to use the command: "mlflow ui --backend-store-uri sqlite:///mlflow.db" Also need to set this in python if using within a notebook. (mlflow.set_tracking_uri("sqlite:///mlflow.db"))
+- Once we start using the mlflow within a notebook, the "mlflow.db" file should be created and running mlflow ui command in terminal will start the mlflow interface with the data from the database.
 - When using mlflow within a notebook, we need to set the "ML Experiment" that we are working in.
 This is so mlflow can store our models/experiment runs under the correct project.

 #### Logging Hyperparams and Metrics: